o-qcblog/o-qcblog.github.io/_posts/2024-06-28-School-on-Sundays.md

 *An Intimidating puzzle, which leads to exploring projective geometry…*

-I designed a toy puzzle, which seems very hard to solve, but has a surprisingly simple looking geometric solution.
+I designed a toy puzzle, which seems very hard to solve but has a surprisingly simple looking geometric solution.

 ### Puzzle